 A new multiyear partnership between Michigan Legacy Credit Union and ATM technology company FCTI is putting customized ads for the credit union’s products and services on ATM screens at 7-Elevens throughout the United States, according to an announcement from the partners.

 Websites offer a key component for financial institutions to facilitate remote banking for their account holders.
 However, as we are further immersed in the digital era, an online presence has also become a heavy player in presenting the public image of the bank or credit union.
 Your web page is either where research on your institution begins or ends…for new accounts as well as cross-sell opportunities.

 MBA® Screen Upgrade program delivers custom messages to Michigan Legacy Credit Union cardholders at over 8,000 7-Eleven stores nationwide.

-ATM participation and marketing relationship delivers surcharge-free account access for ConnectOne Bank clients to nearly 8,000 7-Eleven®locations throughout the U.S.
+ATM participation and marketing relationship with FCTI, Inc. delivers surcharge-free account access for Axiom Bank cardholders at more than 8,000 7-Eleven stores.

 It’s that time of year where everyone is breaking out the tricks, treats, costumes, and pumpkins.
 If you haven’t been living under a rock, you have probably noticed the increase in costume lists, complaints, and zombies.
 And, no, I don’t mean Jared from the meeting this morning.